Dyskinesia—what you need to know

 It’s different from OFF time.
 OFF time is when your PD medication, like levodopa, wears off throughout the day and tremors, slowness, and other Parkinson's disease symptoms return.
 They may include shakiness and jitters, slowed movement, and difficulty trying to stand.

 It can be easy to mistake dyskinesia for other Parkinson's disease symptoms—such as tremors.
 What you may not know is that dyskinesia is a complication of long-term levodopa use to treat Parkinson's disease.

-Visit again for new stories from real Patients, Care Partners, and HCPs who share their GOCOVRI® experiences.
+Visit again for new stories from real Patients, Care Partners, and HCPs who share their experiences with dyskinesia.

 Get worse when you're stressed or feeling excited